-The best cheap PS4 games that make up this list all cost less than $20, but are still some of the best experiences you're able to have on the PlayStation platform.
+The best cheap PS4 games are some of the greatest titles available on the PS4, but cost a very reasonable $20 or less.
 Varied in genre and gameplay, in age and length, you will be able to find something you like here that costs a third or even less of the price of a standard new game you'd pick up in a store.

 Some players like to pick up cheap games because they have limited budgets and don't mind waiting to pick up older titles once their prices have dropped.
 Others are less interested in the price and more in the unique ideas that inexpensive indie games can explore.
 And others may want to build out their collection to make sure they don't miss out on the best titles of years gone by.
 Whichever category you fall into, you'll find the best way to make use of your $20 on the PlayStation Store here.